keploy/tech-blog/clpqkakln000a09jzdy0tdmku.md

 ### Decoding the Blueprint: The Structure of MongoDB Wire Messages

 In pursuit of understanding the binary packets, I knew there had to be a standardized format—a common language that MongoDB uses to communicate.
-This led me to search for some sort of blueprint.
-My search ended at the MongoDB documentation, where I found detailed information on the [MongoDB wire protocol](https://www.mongodb.com/docs/manual/reference/mongodb-wire-protocol/).
+I found detailed information on the [MongoDB wire protocol](https://www.mongodb.com/docs/manual/reference/mongodb-wire-protocol/).
 The documents laid out the binary packet structure clearly, providing a roadmap to decode the communications that were, until now, a collection of impenetrable binary sequences.

 * **Header:** A wire message has a standard header followed by the request-specific data.